Olivia5k/doge/README.md

   * To use all dictionary words that start or end with "dog", try:\
     `egrep '(^dog|dog$)' /usr/share/dict/words | fgrep -v "'s" | doge`

+[lolcat]: https://github.com/busyloop/lolcat "lolcat - Rainbows and unicorns!
+(GitHub)"
+[hom3chuk]: https://github.com/hom3chuk "hom3chuk (GitHub)"

+## Notes

+You need a terminal that supports 256 colors running on a system that supports unicode.

+The terminal Shibe was created with hax0r Gimp skills and [img2xterm][].

+[img2xterm]: https://github.com/rossy2401/img2xterm "img2xterm: display images on the terminal (GitHub)"

 ## Installation

+There are several options for installing and running a Python CLI application such as doge.

+### Python-Based Install (Recommended)

 * `pipx install doge` -- this is the recommended method, but you need [pipx][] installed and configured.